BLOCKvIO/web-face-sdk/README.md

 #### Backing vAtom

-This is the data for the displayed vAtom.
+Object containing the data for the backing vAtom.
+The backing vAtom is the vAtom to which this face belongs, typically, it is vAtom currently being displayed by the viewer.
 >Trying to access this prior to initialising the SDK will cause an error to be thrown.

 ```